 Have you ever listened to music on an Amazon Echo?
 With its tinny high-frequencies, and muddy if at all lows, the Echo sounds like an airport paging speaker.
 So I think critics, reviewers, and early adopters got it wrong when they focused on SIRI’s awful performance instead of the stellar sound.

 But that was then, and this is now.
 It’s time to revisit the HomePod two and a half years later.
-It still is the best sounding “smart speaker” on the planet, but now Siri has come a long way, and I believe the Apple HomePod can go toe-to-toe with any Alexa-enabled device.
+It still is the best-sounding “smart speaker” on the planet, but now Siri has come a long way, and I believe the Apple HomePod can go toe-to-toe with any Alexa-enabled device.

 The Apple HomePod not only sounds better than any Alexa device; it listens better, too.
-Thanks to the spacial-aware microphone array, you need not yell to get Siri to listen.
+Thanks to the spatial-aware microphone array, you need not yell to get Siri to listen.
 It’s like she’s got bionic ears and can hear me over loud ambient noise, from another room, and more.
 She even can hear me when I whisper.
 This is a stark contrast to friends who rage with anger and yell at their Amazon speakers when Alexa doesn’t hear them.

 So I thought I’d share some of the unique, useful, and powerful ways you can use HomePod in your home or office when you’re not tuning in and dancing to its killer sound when playing your favorite tunes.